maryamariyan/LoggingGenerator/README.md

 ## Examples

-Here is an example interface written by a developer, followed by the code being auto-generated.
+Here is an example class written by a developer, followed by the code being auto-generated.

 ```csharp
 static partial class Log